aricept/stf-tech-manual/memorial.md

 ### Sensor Systems {.title}

 The Memorial mounts the Class 9 sensor system.
 The system has a maximum high resolution range out to 4.34 light years, and a low resolution range out to 15 light years.
 The system includes the Emissions Tracking System by default.
 This allows the Memorial class a better chance at detecting cloaked ships with improperly configured or damaged cloaking devices.

 #### Computer Core / Network systems / ENINTADI AI {.title}

 The Memorial comes with two isolinear data storage computer cores enhanced with bio-neural circuitry processors to speed up response times.
 The cores are located in a straight line down the ship's structure on decks 4-7 and 9-11.

 The class comes equipped with bio-neural circuitry as its primary mode of operation, and backup isolinear circuitry for secondary and backup systems.

 A final addition of programming by Section 31 was a tactical oriented, self aware neural AI called Enhanced Neural Image, Navigational, Tactical and Defense Intelligence or ENINTADI by the Section 31 developers.
 This neural AI when activated, named itself Entity.

 This self aware neural AI coordinates all ship navigation, tactical-offensive and defensive systems.
-Though automatic control of the ship by ENINTADI is possible by voice commands, this procedure can only be activated by both of the ship’s ranking commanding and executive officers.
+Though automatic control of the ship by ENINTADI is possible by voice commands, this procedure can only be activated by both of the ship's ranking commanding and executive officers.
 By default, however, ENINTADI advises tactical and security personnel on such related matters.
-The AI also coordinates the ship’s security anti-hacking and virus protocols and when ordered will attempt to perform similarly on enemy vessels.
+The AI also coordinates the ship's security anti-hacking and virus protocols and when ordered will attempt to perform similarly on enemy vessels.
 This gives the Memorial class a higher resistance to enemy computer core infiltration attempts in combat, as well as possible alien virus infection.

 This neural AI is made up of some of the finest tactical and security minded advisers in the Federation and its allies.
 Furthermore, its computer software and neural routines are adaptive and will expand and learn the longer it operates.

 Although Section 31's initial AI program named itself 'Entity', no two ENINTADI programs will behave exactly alike.
 As such, the AI program's names and personality will vary from ship to ship.

 ENINTADI co-runs beside the LCARS 7.0 interface.

 #### Holographic Systems {.title}

 The Memorial comes with holo-emitters across all decks, Jeffries tubes and other small areas and can support up to two Mark IV female EMH programs.
 One program is located in each core.

 Warp Propulsion Systems {.title}
 -----------------------

 The Memorial mounts a single Class 9 warp core, which feeds the ship's two warp nacelles.
 This core produces 3,053 Cochranes and is able to propel the Memorial class at a cruising speed of warp 7.0, a max cruising speed of warp 9.6, a max velocity speed for 12 hours of Warp 9.975 and an emergency speed of warp 9.985.

 Impulse Propulsion Systems {.title}
 --------------------------

 The Memorial mounts four impulse engines, though only two are used at any given time for maneuvering.
 The remaining two are used as auxiliary power reactors and for battle situations that require high speed attack runs.
 They are mounted on the aft end of the ship with two on decks 4-5, and one each on decks 10-11 and 15-16.
 The engines have a maximum combined velocity of .25c, and can propel the entire ship to full impulse in 40 seconds and a full stop in 45 seconds when coupled with its many RCS thrusters.
 This setup allows the Memorial class a high degree of maneuverability compared to other vessels of its size.

 Tactical Systems {.title}
 ----------------

 ### Defensive Shields {.title}

 The Memorial mounts the Type 11 shield system.
 Emitters are placed in key positions along the whole width and breadth of the ship's frame.
 The maximum graviton load that can be sustained is 2,419 Megawatts and a maximum dissipation rate of 6.6x10\^5 megawatts.
 The system also contains metaphasic programming for close solar body entry when in combat, pursuit or retreat from enemy forces.

 ### Phaser Systems {.title}

 The Memorial uses twelve Type 10 phaser arrays.
-They are arrayed as
+They are arrayed as follows:
-follows:

--   Four arrays are located dorsally and ventrally along the ship’s saucer in a double U pattern.
+-   Four arrays are located dorsally and ventrally along the ship's saucer in a double U pattern.
 These strips contain 200 emitters each.
 -   Two arrays are located forward and aft along the underbelly of the